Port Said: Other means of public transport

 Public buses are operated by Port Said Governorate's Agency for Public Passenger Transport.
 Private Transport also are available referred to as Micro Buses (14 seat minibus).
 White and blue saloon car taxicabs are comfortable, asking reasonable prices.
 Earlier trolleybuses existed in city.

 Culture

 Libraries

-Port Said Library at the time of its inauguration reached about 14,000 books and was supplied by encyclopedias and modern references.
+The Port Said Library at the time of its inauguration reached about 14,000 books and was supplied by encyclopedias and modern references.

 Theaters

-Port Said Has about 11 Cinema theatres.
+Port Said has about 11 theatres.